Professor, Faculty of Law, Chuo University

 I am currently living in the southwestern region of the Federal Republic of Germany for the purpose of overseas research, in the university town of Freiburg, whose population of around 220,000 includes 27,000 internal and external students.
 For constitutional researchers such as myself, the University of Freiburg is famous as the institution where Konrad Hesse, a great authority on post-war German constitutional law and a judge at the Federal Constitutional Court, taught for many years.

-Faculty of Science and Engineering, Chuo University
+Professor of Bankruptcy Law, Faculty of Law, Chuo University

-Professor, Faculty of Letters, Chuo University
+Professor, Faculty of Economics, Chuo University

 Faculty of Economics, Chuo University

 The term probability is frequently used in everyday life such as probability of rain, probability of passing the entrance examination, and probability of winning lottery.
 It is also widely known that probability is a concept that takes a value ranging from 0 to 1, and the closer the value is to 1, the higher the probability will be.
 This article will provide familiar themes and introduce the way of thinking in probability theory.